dmoini/lmu-projects/README.md

 # Projects

-List of projects and courses completed during my time at Loyola Marymount University.
+This repository hosts a list of projects and courses I worked on and/or completed during my time at Loyola Marymount University.
 If you cannot access the repository for any of the listed projects or courses, that is because it has been changed to a private repository.
 If you would like access to said repository, please contact me at [donovanmoini@gmail.com](mailto:donovanmoini@gmail.com).

 ## Courses